Azure enterprise scaffold - prescriptive subscription governance

 Policies and auditing

-The second pillar of the scaffold involves creating Azure Resource Manager policies and auditing the activity log.
+The second pillar of the scaffold involves creating Azure policies and auditing the activity log.
 Resource Manager policies provide you with the ability to manage risk in Azure.
 You can define policies that ensure data sovereignty by restricting, enforcing, or auditing certain actions.

 - Policy is a default allow system.
 You control actions by defining and assigning policies to resources that deny or audit actions on resources.